-Some of the materials used for soffits and fascias are likewise found in framing materials of most replacement windows.
+Some of the materials used for soffits and fascias are likewise found in the framing materials of most replacement windows.
 For instance, soffits are available in vinyl and aluminum, with colors to match the home’s siding.
 Fascias are often made of wood, although other materials like plastic and aluminum are also found on the market.

-Which Is Durable?
+Fascias vs. Soffits: Which Is More Durable?

 Soffits are more vulnerable to the elements than the fascia and possibly the other exterior components of the home.
 They are often exposed to water run-off caused by damaged gutters and shingles.
 Plus, animals like birds and squirrels use them as nesting grounds.
 Replacing them is necessary, especially if they show signs of rot.